-But, do you ever really consider the topography — not only what’s around you but also above you, under you and even 100km away from you.
+But, do you ever really consider the topography — not only what’s around you but also above you, under you and even 100km away from you?
 It turns out choosing the perfect — and safest — place to rest your head is not as simple as keeping a safe distance from the campfire.
 We quizzed environmental construction expert, Kurt Laboyrie for his top tips on choosing prime campsite real estate.

 1. Ground your Guy Ropes

 When a friend of mine — who isn’t a camper — borrowed my tent he complained afterwards that it leaked.
 It turns out he didn’t use any of the guy ropes which meant the outer and inner shell were touching.
 Make sure your campsite has enough space so you can pull your ropes tight or attach them to a tree.

 2. Look Up

 It’s not always possible to avoid camping under trees.
 Not many campsites are like football fields (and who’d want them to be?)
 Most people know to avoid pitching under widow makers but also consider smaller falling debris like dead sticks and twigs which can pierce your tent beyond repair.

-#5 Check Animal Tracks
+3. Check Animal Tracks

 I’ve heard stories of wombats smashing through fly nets on the front door of peoples houses, strolling down the hallway and exiting the back door.
 Keep an eye out for wombat holes or animal droppings unless you want an unexpected guest.
 Although some people might like that!